Last updated on May 26, 2022

 After the dot-com crash, the brothers expanded their business by creating gag gifts, worked on animation projects for clients, and a children’s book with rap superstar LL Cool J.

 They quickly followed it with an even bigger hit featuring George Bush and Al Gore in a rap battle for the 2000 presidential election.
-The video was one of the web’s first broad-based hits and landed on Fox’s MadTV, ABC News, CNN and a host of other national media outlets.
+The video was one of the web’s first broad-based hits and landed on Fox’s MadTV, ABC News, CNN, and a host of other national media outlets.

 After the Spiridellis brothers moved to Los Angeles to do additional work for clients, they kept pouring their resources into original short programming for JibJab.com.

-In 2004 their investment paid off when JibJab exploded in popularity with the release of the election parody video, This Land.
+In 2004 their investment paid off when JibJab exploded in popularity with the release of an election parody video, This Land.
 The video starred animated versions of George W. Bush and John Kerry battling and belittling each other.

 The video, animated by Evan and written by Gregg, rocketed around the world from inbox to inbox after the brothers emailed a link to the 130,000 people on their fan newsletter.
 By the end of the 2004 election, JibJab’s election videos (including the follow-up Good To Be in DC!) were viewed more than 80 million times online on every continent, including Antarctica, and even on the International Space Station.